Koosjuh/TeamPurple/Website/DRAFT/token_protection_readiness_blog.md

 > “Understand authentication flows first, measure compatibility, then gradually move toward enforcement.”.

-Kind of like Attack Surface Management rules, audit first, then slowly implement.
+Kind of like Attack Surface Reduction rules, audit first, then slowly implement.
 Because this is a strong enforcement, it really ramps up your defense against certain attacks however it can also break sign ins for applications that do not support it.

 ## Recommended Approach